RenderKit/embree/readme.txt

 invoking some API function, this flag is set to an error code if it stores no previous error.
 The rtcGetError function reads and returns the currently stored error and clears the error flag again.
-For performance reasons the ray query functions do not set an error flag, but fail hard in some circumstances (e.g. if the user forgot to perform an rtcCommit).
+For performance reasons the ray query functions do not set an error flag in release mode, but do so if Embree is compiled in debug mode.

 Possible error codes returned by rtcGetError are: